-(1) Incorporate the 7Q10 wasteload allocation in Table 9-1 as a static numeric limit.
-Permit writers may recalculate the static limit using different values for 7Q10 (Q_R) and effluent discharge (Q_E) using seasonal values or annual values, as appropriate, if more recent data or better estimates are available.
+(1) 1)-Incorporate the 7Q10 wasteload allocation in Table 9-1 as a static numeric limit.
+Permit writers may recalculate the static limit using different values for 7Q10 ( $Q_R$ ) and effluent discharge ( $Q_E$ ), using seasonal values or annual values, as appropriate, if more recent data or better estimates are available (including the use of seasonal values, as appropriate).

-(2) Incorporate Equation 9-1 directly into the permit with effluent flow (Q_E) , river flow (Q_R) , and the wasteload allocation (WLA) being dynamic and calculated on a daily basis.
-The assigned portion of the HUA (ΔT) is static and based on the value in Table 9-1.
+(2) 2)-Incorporate Equation 9-Equation 9-1 directly into the permit with effluent flow $(Q_E)$ , river flow $(Q_R)$ , and the wasteload allocation (WLA) being dynamic and calculated on a daily basis.
+The assigned portion of the HUA $(\Delta T)$ is static and based on the value in Table 9-1.
 Permit writers may recalculate the 7Q10 using seasonal or annual values, as appropriate, if more recent data or better estimates are available.